nlfiedler/mujina/NOTES.md

 * Need to register with Apple for $100/year to use app store
     - Need a Developer ID certificate for signing apps
         + Need to save this file securely and permanently
-    - Application/Installer certicate is for the app store only
+    - Application/Installer certificate is for the app store only
 * Can host package files on S3 or similar
 * Squirrel updater can do deltas efficiently